Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Introduction

 \section{Introduction}

-As statistics and machine learning methods find wide application in real world problems, practitioners are increasingly seeking to balance statistical fidelity and predictive accuracy with interpretability, parsimony and fairness.
-Popular instances of these trade-offs include introducing smoothness, sparsity or low-dimensional structure into statistical models.
-In this paper, we focus on interpretability and diversity, through the use of {\em repulsive priors} in mixture modeling applications.
-Mixture models are a powerful and flexible class of models, capable of approximating increasingly complex distributions as the number of mixture components increases.
-Such models are useful both in density modeling applications as well as in clustering applications~\citep{mclachlan1988mixture, banfield1993model, bensmail1997inference}, with goals for the latter typically including data exploration, visualization and summarization.
-Problems where they have been applied include topic modeling~\citep{blei2003latent}, genetics~\citep{pagel2004phylogenetic, mclachlan2002mixture} and computer vision~\citep{friedman1997image}, among many others.
-However, the flexibility of mixture models often comes at the cost of interpretability and parsimony.
-For computational tractability, the parameters of the mixture components are typically modeled as independent and identically distributed draws from some `base distribution'.
-This can result in overlapping clusters: unless the clusters are very widely separated, the posterior will typically assign probability to multiple clusters in some neighborhood.
-The nearly identical locations of these clusters leads to redundancy, and lack of interpretability.
-Since mixture models are typically composed of simple parametric components, even if the data exhibits clear clustered structure, a slight deviation of individual clusters from the parametric form will again result in overlapping components.
+Recent advances in statistical and machine learning have placed a growing emphasis on balancing statistical fidelity and predictive accuracy with interpretability, parsimony and fairness.
+In this paper, we focus on interpretability and diversity in mixture modeling applications, through the use of {\em repulsive priors}.
+Mixture models are useful both in density modeling applications as well as in clustering applications~\citep{mclachlan1988mixture, banfield1993model, bensmail1997inference}, with goals for the latter including data exploration, visualization and summarization.
+For computational tractability, the parameters of the mixture components are typically modeled as independent and identically distributed draws from some base-distribution.
+However, unless the clusters are widely separated, this can result in multiple overlapping clusters, leading to redundancy, and lack of interpretability.
+Furthermore, since mixture models are typically composed of simple parametric components, even if the data exhibits clear clustered structure, slight deviations of individual clusters from the parametric form will again result in overlapping and inconsistent number of components~\citep{beraha25}.